Heesel/windows-11/README.md

 ## Note

 This is the Windows 11 UI recreated in the browser.
 Its is not done yet as i am planning on making some features work such as opening menu's.
+I am not very good with TailwindCSS so the code might be a little bit messy.

 Note: I do not own the rights of this UI.
 All rights go to Microsoft.